identity-com/docs/docs/cruiser/walkthrough/instructions/Create Profile.md

 pub funder: AI,
 ```

-This is the funder, the `signer` and `writable` checks are technically redundant because they are checked by the CPI call but they help latter us know what the requirements are.
+This is the funder.
+The `signer` and `writable` checks are technically redundant because they are checked by the CPI call, but they help latter us know what the requirements are.

 ```rust
 /// The system program.
 Needed if the account is not zeroed.